yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 There are two ways to send the Log Correlation data to SnappyFlow APM based on how the application is deployed in kubernetes.

-**Case 1:** If the application logs are stored in a specific location within the file, use **sfKubeAgent** as a sidecar container in the existing deploymen
+**Case 1:** If the application logs are stored in a specific location within the file, use the **sfKubeAgent** as a sidecar container in the existing deployment.

 **Helm chart deployment**
+Follow the below steps to send the correlated logs to SnappyFlow APM from the application deployed using the helm chart deployment.

+**Configuration**
 1. To download the **sfKubeAgent image**, add the following configuration in the `values.yaml` file.

    ```yaml